ChelovekDa/Meliodas/README.md

 *If you have any idea that write to me into VK (https://vk.com/ofonarev), Discord (english_horoshiy).*

 ***//BAN person***

   **1) Description**

   Ban very gambling, tricky but fair and fun man.
-As *Greed Sin* he is very loving to steal, than and explains his agility, strength and other powers.
+As the *Greed Sin* he is very loving to steal, than and explains his agility, strength and other powers.

   **2) Special Powers**